klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP7.md

 ```javascript
 kip7Instance.renouncePauser([sendParam])
 ```
-Renounces the permission related to pausing the contract.
-Only address that is a pauser can renounce itself.
+Renounces the right to pause the contract.
+Only a pauser address can renounce the pausing right.

 Note that this method will submit a transaction to the Klaytn network, which will charge the transaction fee to the sender.